 You will notice a simple grid appears.
 You will notice intersecting lines.
 These intersections are what I call hot spots.
 In 35 mm frame ( the most common format) you’ll find 4.
 These points are your first creative keys in assisting with your photography composition.

-When approaching a potential landscape, use one or more of these intersecting points and place part of subject in it.
+When approaching a potential landscape, use one or more of these intersecting points and place part of the subject in it.
 This will be offset to the left or right for the most part and anchor your photograph.
 From this point, you can start building elements of your composition by adding more features.
 This would include Foreground 1, Mid-ground 2 and 3, then the Background 4 as seen in the picture below.
-The more elements that are placed into rule of thirds grid the better.
-This excites the viewers eyes and invites exploration of the photograph.
+The more elements that are placed on the rule of thirds grid the better.
+This excites the viewer’s eyes and invites exploration of the photograph.

 This is one of the simplest ways to engage the human eye.
 Unlike the rule of thirds which requires a bit more work.
 Leading lines draw the eye in and carry it through the composition with relative ease.
 Examples include fence lines, winding roads and pathways.

-Placing a main subject off center to the left or right, as with the rule of thirds, will offer a more compelling image, but in certain landscapes it can look empty.
+Placing the main subject off center to the left or right, as with the rule of thirds, will offer a more compelling image, but in certain landscapes, it can look empty.
 Try balancing the weight of your subject by including a less important object to fill in this space.

 These are just a few simple and highly effective ways to improve your landscape photography.
 They will take some effort to learn, and they are not a point and click or green program button away.
 You must focus on your photography composition.

 When you approach any potential landscape photography opportunity, take time to explore your composition options before setting up your tripod.
 These very important moments of exploration will be worth your efforts.